A beautiful three-storied Pagoda is framed by cherry blossoms and autumn colors.

 The temple’s buildings were destroyed by war and fire many times, but fortunately the Amida Nyorai statue was rescued.
 After a couple of relocations, this statue was once again enshrined at the current location in 1693 when the temple was rebuilt.

-In spring, the over 70 cherry trees color the temple, and from late November to early December, red maple, and yellow ginkgo trees beautifully frame the main hall and the pagoda.
+Shinmyo-do is a very tranquil temple, and never particularly busy.
+Visitors can explore the large grounds for free.
+In spring, the over 70 cherry trees color the temple, and from late November to early December, red maple, and yellow ginkgo trees beautifully frame the main hall and its attractive pagoda.
 It’s a beautiful scenery to see.

 Hours : 9:00 to 16:00